 The Second Crusade (1147-1149): Causes, Siege of Damascus, & Effects

-The middle ages saw it all: The fall of Roman civilization, the Renaissance and a wave of religious fervor like never before.
+The middle ages saw it all: The fall of Roman civilization, the rise of Islamic caliphates, and a wave of religious fervor like never before.
 Religious acts of violence were the rule rather than the exception, and the desire for bloodshed was not an uncommon pursuit.

 This was an era when one’s love for God was evidenced by a willingness to go to war against people who did not share one’s faith, i.e. infidels, and later receiving the prize of eternal glory in Paradise.
 The Christians and Muslims in particular, created a “unholy” mixture of piety and military action in a series of crusades which left in their trail a controversial legacy that stains our civilization even to this day: The Holy War.

 The Second Crusade (1147-1149), championed by Louis VII of France and Conrad III of Germany, was a military campaign triggered primarily by the fall of the County of Edessa at the hands of Imad ad-Din Zengi of Mosul, a very powerful Turkmen atabeg.

 The Crusade took place 48 years after the very successful First Crusade which saw the recapture of Jerusalem by the Christians from the Muslims.
 However, this second campaign not only led to a shocking defeat of the Christian forces, but to the eventual fall of Jerusalem, igniting a Third Crusade towards the end of the 12th century.

 Background to the Second Crusade

 After the unprecedented endeavor of the First Crusade in the Western world in the 11th century, four Crusader states were carved out in the Holy Land by the Latin Catholic leaders.
 The First Crusade had been sold by Pope Urban II to the whole of Western Europe as a chance to atone for their sins and transgressions.